Paxos, Greece: A quaint island idyll that floats off the southern tip of Kerkyra. Paxos may not be as unknown as it once was.

 Myths aside, the reality is that Paxos is a magical place.
 Some of the island landscapes are so stunning that they are almost ethereal.

 Visiting Paxos, Greece

-The island is a popular getaway destination for Jetsetters and A Listers – including the legendary Morgan Freeman who has been spotted at various restaurants across the island.
-(I had hoped that our travel dates would coincide so that I could ask him to narrate my Instagram stories but sadly had no such luck!)
+The island is a popular getaway destination for Jetsetters and A-Listers.
+That includes the legendary Morgan Freeman who has been spotted at various restaurants across the island.

 How Long to Spend in Paxos, Greece